aymud/memory-mania/README.md

 - An Integrated Development Environment (IDE)
   - WebStorm
   - Visual Studio Code
+- This project utilizes TypeScript for type checking, ESLint for linting code, and Prettier for code formatting.
+This is to enforce coding standards, maintain code consistency, and catch potential issues early in the development process.
+    - Configure your code editor to automatically format code using the ESLint and Prettier config files.

+## Continuous Integration (CI) and Continuous Deployment (CD)

+The project employs GitHub Actions workflows:

+1. **CI Workflow**: Runs tests and checks code formatting on every push to the repository, ensuring the codebase remains robust and well-formatted.
+2. **CD Workflow**: Deploys the application to Netlify automatically after a successful push to the main branch, keeping the live version up-to-date with the latest changes.

 ## Why React?
 To enhance my proficiency in React.